Analytics. Every click, mapped in real time.

 S3, BigQuery, and Snowflake scheduled exports plus real-time Kafka firehose

 Scheduled export sends click events to S3 (Parquet or JSON), BigQuery, or Snowflake on a configurable cadence (hourly or daily).
 Incremental exports append only new events since the last run, keyed on occurred_at.
 The first run backfills to your retention window.
-For teams who need sub-minute data in their warehouse: the Kafka/Redpanda firehose (Business) gives a direct consumer group with sub-5-second end-to-end lag.
-Both paths use the same event schema — switching from scheduled export to firehose is a consumer change, not a schema change.
-For teams who prefer direct SQL over export ETL: the read-only ClickHouse DSN (Business) lets you connect Metabase, Hex, Grafana, or any ClickHouse-compatible client directly to your workspace's event table.
+For teams who need sub-minute data in their warehouse: the Kafka-compatible firehose (Business) gives a direct consumer group with sub-5-second end-to-end lag.
+Both paths use the same event schema - switching from scheduled export to firehose is a consumer change, not a schema change.
+For teams who prefer direct SQL over export ETL: the read-only analytics DSN (Business) lets you connect Metabase, Hex, Grafana, or any compatible SQL/BI client directly to your workspace's event table.

 Retention heatmap and cohort views for click-level engagement analysis